Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Conclusions and outlook

 Furthermore, \ce{CO2} abatement costs (\textapprox\SI{390}{\$/t\textsubscript{\ce{CO2}}}) align well with literature values, indicating that high carbon pricing would be required to render bio-based SAF production economically competitive.
-The analysis highlights that mixed feedstock approaches (e.g., combining natural gas and pine chips) offer optimal trade offs between costs and emissions (\textapprox\SI{2.38}{\$/kg\textsubscript{kerosene}} at near zero \ce{CO2}).
-At zero emissions, a bio-based system is slightly less costly than a combination of synthesis from natural gas and offsets via DAC-CS, while a system reliant on atmospheric carbon is around five times as expensive.
+The analysis highlights that mixed feedstock approaches (\emph{e.g.}\@, combining natural gas and pine chips) offer optimal trade offs between costs and emissions (\textapprox\SI{2.38}{\$/kg\textsubscript{kerosene}} at near zero \ce{CO2}).
+At zero emissions, a bio-based system is slightly less costly than a combination of synthesis from natural gas and offsets \emph{via} DAC-CS, while a system reliant on atmospheric carbon is around five times as expensive.

-Crucially, the study underlines the value of simultaneous optimization of superstructure topology and process parameters.
-Designs that leverage flexible process parameters—enabled by embedded ANNs—consistently outperform fixed configurations, achieving up to \SI{20}{\%} cost savings.
+Crucially, the study underlines the value of simultaneous optimization of the overall process system topology and individual process operating parameters.
+Designs that leverage flexible process parameters -- enabled by embedded ANNs -- consistently outperform fixed configurations, achieving up to \SI{20}{\%} cost savings.
 Sensitivity studies show how operating conditions such as FT reactor pressure and gasification temperature respond to external factors such as electricity prices.